jinscript/CarND-Advanced-Lane-Lines/README.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the hardcode the source and destination points in the following manner:
+The perspective transform matrix (M) is derived with hard coded source (`src`) and destination (`dst`) points.
+The code for this step is contained in the Perspective Transform section of the IPython notebook.

-This resulted in the following source and destination points:
+Here are source and destination points:

 | Source        | Destination   |
 |:-------------:|:-------------:|